 - Performance payment: Austin Energy will pay you each year based on the maximum device size, backup reserve level, and average event hours.
 Click on the Incentive tab for details.

-- Note: Third party-operated (TPO) batteries are not eligible for enrollment or incentive payments at this time.
+- Note: Third party-owned (TPO) batteries are not eligible.

 Power Partner Events